Azure/Vector-Search-AI-Assistant/README.md

 To run locally and debug using Visual Studio, open the solution file.

 Before you can start debugging, you need to set the startup projects.
-To do this, right-click on the solution in the Solution Explorer and select `Set Startup Projects...`.
+To do this, right-click on the solution in the Solution Explorer and select `Configure Startup Projects...`.
 In the dialog that opens, select `Multiple startup projects` and set the `Action` for the `ChatServiceWebApi` and `Search` projects to `Start`.

 Also, make sure the newly created `appsettings.Development.json` file is copied to the output directory.
 To do this, right-click on the file in the Solution Explorer and select `Properties`.
 In the properties window, set the `Copy to Output Directory` property to `Copy always`..